 areppim: information, pure and simple

-The daily situation report on a set of selected countries.
-Our plain, one curve, non-linear forecasts illustrate the path followed by the pandemic to date, and provide a clear picture of what is likely to happen in the near future if executives pursue their customary course of action, and if no dramatic event worsens the situation.
+The weekly situation report on a set of selected countries.
+Our plain, one curve, non-linear forecasts illustrate the path followed by the pandemic to date, and provide a clear picture of what is likely to happen in the near future if executives pursue their customary practice, and if no dramatic occurrences trouble the course of events.

 To win on tourism you need more than a little bit of luck.
 Portugal had its lucky days – if ever a deluge of tourists may be seen as a good fortune.
 But the wheel of luck never stops spinning.
 The new coronavirus turned the Portuguese scaffold upside down in just a few weeks...